humanhighway/inventingwithmonster.github.io/src/pages/20200203-animationworklet-the-missing-pieces.md

 With no cheap or synchronous way to read the output of an Animation Worklet from the main thread there's also no way to sensibly declare an animation finished there, either.

 This means that, once started, an animation will run every frame until we know it's safe to manually stop it from the main thread.
-Which is when the element is unmounted, or another animation is started in its place.
+Which is when the animating element is unmounted, or another animation is started in its place.

 So worklets bound to the document timeline will continue to accumulate over a page session, needlessly running once per frame, potentially negating the performance benefits they're designed to avoid.

 It also becomes impossible to write code that executes when an animation finishes.
-So none of this:
+Patterns like this are impossible:

 ```javascript
 await animate(element, values);
 doOtherThing(); // This will never happen
 ```

-Any API like `this.cancel()`, `effect.playState = "finished"`, or `this.timeline.detach(this)` would be an acceptable and simple solution.
+An API like `this.cancel()`, `effect.playState = "finished"`, or `this.timeline.detach(this)` would be an acceptable and simple solution.

 In Google's [Spring Sticky demo](https://github.com/GoogleChromeLabs/houdini-samples/blob/master/animation-worklet/spring-sticky/spring-sticky-animator.js), there's the concept of a worklet attaching and detaching itself from a timeline passed in via the worklet's options: